Are Investors Undervaluing These Finance Stocks Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One stock to keep an eye on is Atlas (ATCO).
-ATCO is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 8.18, which compares to its industry's average of 13.72.
-ATCO's Forward P/E has been as high as 12.69 and as low as 7.18, with a median of 10.10, all within the past year.
+One stock to keep an eye on is Alerus Financial (ALRS).
+ALRS is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A.

-We also note that ATCO holds a PEG ratio of 0.29.
-This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
-ATCO's PEG compares to its industry's average PEG of 0.74.
-ATCO's PEG has been as high as 0.92 and as low as 0.26, with a median of 0.67, all within the past year.

-Investors should also recognize that ATCO has a P/B ratio of 1.02.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 2.88.
-ATCO's P/B has been as high as 1.12 and as low as 0.74, with a median of 0.95, over the past year.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
+Value investors also frequently use the P/S ratio.
+This metric is found by dividing a stock's price with the company's revenue.
 This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-ATCO has a P/S ratio of 2.24.
-This compares to its industry's average P/S of 3.05.
+ALRS has a P/S ratio of 2.06.
+This compares to its industry's average P/S of 2.61.

-Finally, investors will want to recognize that ATCO has a P/CF ratio of 7.11.
-This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 14.43.
-Over the past 52 weeks, ATCO's P/CF has been as high as 7.76 and as low as 4.71, with a median of 5.93.
+Finally, we should also recognize that ALRS has a P/CF ratio of 8.36.
+This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 26.18.
+Within the past 12 months, ALRS's P/CF has been as high as 10.80 and as low as 7, with a median of 8.40.

-Another great Financial - Investment Management stock you could consider is Invesco (IVZ), which is a # 2 (Buy) stock with a Value Score of A.
+Lufax (LU) may be another strong Financial - Miscellaneous Services stock to add to your shortlist.
+LU is a # 2 (Buy) stock with a Value grade of A.

-Shares of Invesco currently holds a Forward P/E ratio of 8.04, and its PEG ratio is 0.60.
-In comparison, its industry sports average P/E and PEG ratios of 13.72 and 0.74.
+Lufax is trading at a forward earnings multiple of 4.42 at the moment, with a PEG ratio of 0.27.
+This compares to its industry's average P/E of 12.54 and average PEG ratio of 0.66.

 Zacks’ Top Picks to Cash in on Artificial Intelligence